Arthurmtro/openapi-tools/packages/common/README.md

 # @arthurmtro/openapi-tools-common

-Shared utilities and types for OpenAPI tools.
+Shared utilities and types for OpenAPI tools with optimized tree-shaking support.

 ## Features